LeGusto/Recipe-Manager/README.md

 # Recipe-Manager
-A recipe manager made using Qt with QML
+A cross-platform recipe manager application made in C++ Qt/QML.
+The app uses Firebase with REST API to manage authorization and the database.